saralemus7/GooglePlay-AnalysisProject/03-regression-analysis/regression-analysis.md

 11/20/19

 To Do: - Edit current version (Lukengu) - Edit Date Since Update (Sara)
-- Size and Current verison should be in bins (lukengu) - Explain why we deleted genres (Zoe) - Make the model (sanjay) - Univariate Analysis (Zoe) - Explanation of Model Process (Sanjay)
+- Size and Current verison should be in bins (lukengu) - Make the model (sanjay) - Univariate Analysis (Zoe) - Explanation of Model Process (Sanjay)

 Your regression analysis results go here.
 At a minimum, the regression analysis should include the following:

-  - Statement of the research question and modeling obejctive (prediction, inference, etc.)
   - Description of the response variable
   - Updated exploratory data analysis, incorporating any feedback from the proposal (Zoe, Sara, Lukengu)